tpaschalis/tpaschalis.github.io/_posts/2020-03-09-golang-separate-integration-tests.markdown

 ### Regex Based matching (but please, don't)
-Finally, while possible, I'd recommend avoiding regex-base matching to run or exclude specific tests.
+While possible, I'd recommend avoiding regex-base matching.

-The drawback is that it imposes specific naming conventions, and makes running tests manually a bit harder, even if you're using a Makefile.
+It imposes specific naming conventions, and makes running tests manually harder, even if you're using a Makefile.

 So, if you name your tests `TestUnitXYZ` or `TestIntegrationXYZ`, you can then run `go test ./... -run=Unit` or `go test ./... -run=Integration` to run tests whose names match.